stevescruz/ebarber_web/README.md

 <h4 align="center">

   The eBarber web page allows you to join as a client or a barber!
-If you are a client pick your favorite barber and schedule an available appointments.
+If you are a client pick your favorite barber and schedule an available appointment.
 If you are a barber disclose your available times.

 </h4>